 To integrate this into Home Assistant, add the following section to your

-If you which to have the statistics without having port mapping done through IGD, add the option port_mapping.
+With the default settings only the sensors are added for statistics.
+If you wish to have port mapping done through IGD, add the option port_mapping and ports.

 Default value: open same port on external router as that HASS runs locally and forwards it.